-I am a postdoctoral researcher based within the Biological Computation group of the Computational Science Laboratory.
+I am a scientist based within the Biological Computation group of the Computational Science Laboratory.
 Working with Stephen Emmott and Andrew Phillips, my research is focused on the theory of how and why cells perform computation.
 In addition to this, I work on the Decision-Making in Stem Cells project, as part of a collaboration with experimental researchers at the University of Cambridge and the University of Padova.
-In this project, we are seeking to uncover the program that governs naïve pluripotency in embryonic stem cells.
+In this project, we are seeking to uncover the program that governs naïve pluripotency and differentiation decisions in embryonic stem cells.

 I studied Mathematics at the University of Oxford, graduating with an MMath in 2007.
 During the summer of 2006 I completed a NERC internship at the British Antarctic Survey, working with Dr. Andrew Edwards on the foraging behaviour of the wandering albatross.

 I began my DPhil. in 2007, also at Oxford, as a student of the Life Science Interface Doctoral Training Centre (DTC).
 The first year of my doctoral studies was spent completing an intensive training course coordinated by the DTC in the application of mathematical, physical, computational and engineering science techniques to the biomedical and life sciences.
 At the end of this year, I joined the Computational Biology group to begin my DPhil. research project, supervised by Prof. David Gavaghan, Prof. Helen Byrne, Prof. Jon Chapman and Dr. James Osborne.
 The focus of this project was the development of a computational model of the intestinal crypt, to facilitate investigation of the initial stages of carcinogenesis which precede colorectal cancer.
 I completed my DPhil. in December 2010, just prior to joining Microsoft Research as a postdoctoral researcher.
 In June 2014 I became a permanent member of the Biological Computation group.